freeCodeCamp/guide/src/pages/csharp/EntityFrameworkCore/index.md

 Database-First:
 EF will create the POCO/domain classes based on an existing database.
-* please note this approache doesn't the designer.
+* please note this approache doesn't support the designer.